olidare/olidare-LLM---Spanish-Generator/README.md

 1. Check the **Test Connections** feature in the sidebar
 2. Verify your API credentials and Notion database setup
 3. Try different AI providers or articles
-4. Open an issue on GitHub for technical problems

 ---